 Alternative Education Services

 The Park City School District Alternative Education Program is an individualized instructional program for students who need additional support.
 We are committed to helping each student develop self-discipline, personal values and social responsibility.
-This program is housed at the Park City Learning Academy, 2400 Kearns Blvd.
+This program is housed at the Park City Learning Center, 2400 Kearns Blvd.
 Eligibility will be reviewed and approved by the Alternative Education Referral Committee.
 See your PCHS Counselor for more information.

 Special Education Services

 The Special Education Department offers individualized instruction, methods, learning strategies and specific educational/vocational plans according to each student’s Individualized Education Program (IEP).
 In attempting to cooperatively meet a student’s goals in the Least Restrictive Environment (LRE), placement may include general education classes with completion of all aspects of the core curriculum, general education classes with a consulting special education teacher, inclusive classes with necessary student accommodations, inclusive classes with modifications that alter core curriculum objectives for appropriate individual IEP goals and objectives, one or more resource classes, a self-contained learning environment with goals that stress daily living, functional academics, personal/social, pre-occupational vocational and leisure skills community access and/or employment/internships experience is also available if the IEP team deems it appropriate.
 Grading in any of these various placements may include letter grades, pass/fail notations and/or transcript codings.
 See your Case Manager for specific courses not listed in the catalog.

 A referral for Special Education services involves team interventions, parental involvement, staff input, formal and informal assessments and information/sharing meetings.
 This process may take several weeks.
 If special education testing, classification and/or placement is warranted, a meeting to develop and write an individual education program is held.
 This meeting involves the student, parents, teachers and other support services personnel.

 See the PCSD Special Education page for more information about education for students with special needs.